DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - Lady Wachter's Wish.md

 If the players insist that Madam Eva foresaw the existence of the *Sunsword*, she pauses, then notes that, as much as the “Vistana seer” might *believe* what she saw, “the future is notoriously difficult to interpret.”
 She is willing to concede—albeit with some amusement—that, despite her doubts, she may be more willing to believe the players’ arguments should the sword itself be found.

 ***Accepting the Mission.*** If the players accept Lady Wachter’s assignment, she promises that she will send one of her associates to brief them on Izek Strazni’s schedule—and provide the bottle of poisoned wine—the following morning.

+> [!lore]+ **Ezra: What Barovians Know**
+> Some learned Barovians, such as Kasimir or Father Petrovich, know the information about Ezra contained in <span class="citation">Van Richten's Guide to Ravenloft (p.
+64)</span>.
+However, few know more than that, even among Ezra's own worshippers.
+Kasimir and other long-lived Barovians can share that worship of Ezra began only after Barovian passed into the mists, and that no Barovian had heard the goddess's name before then.
 # G3.
 Return to the Blue Water Inn
 The following morning, as the players enter the taproom of the Blue Water Inn, [[Non-Player Characters#Danika Dorakova|Danika]] informs them that a man has requested their presence at his table by the southern window.
 She quietly adds that Urwin has identified the man as the same cloaked individual who delivered the players’ invitation the previous day.